Key Takeaways

 The Scale of Healthcare Fraud in America

-The American healthcare system's complexity, combined with high costs and inconsistent accessibility, has created fertile ground for fraud.
+The American healthcare system’s complexity, combined with high costs and inconsistent accessibility, has created fertile ground for fraud.
+Manual verification processes in healthcare administration can be time consuming and prone to error, further increasing the risk of fraudulent activities.
 According to the National Health Care Anti-Fraud Association (NHCAA), even conservative estimates put losses at 3% of total healthcare spending - around $45 billion annually.
 More aggressive estimates from law enforcement agencies suggest the figure could be as high as 10% of annual healthcare expenditure.

 Common Types of Provider Fraud